Space, cultures and politics

 Research in this group is historically wide-ranging and uses humanities and social science research to evaluate spatial production of all types.
 Projects range across a broad geographical and historical spectrum and are theoretically varied.
 They pay attention to relations in the global south and east-west exchange as well as seeking in depth analysis of the global-north.
 The group shares an interest in the critical engagement with domestic and public architectures, and urban transformation processes.

-The group comprises a number of significant research topics and teams researching: climate change in relation to culture; spatial humanities; post-secularity; spatial experiences of health; conservation and regeneration; decolonisation studies in the global south; and digital criticality.
-Researchers draw upon a range of interdisciplinary attitudes, interests and methodologies including critical and historical inquiry, literature, medical humanities, philosophy, ethnography, scenario making, design research, drawing, creative writing, critical digital studies and urban studies.
+The group comprises a number of significant research topics and teams researching: climate change in relation to culture; spatial humanities; religion and post-secularity; spatial experiences of health; built and cultural heritage; decolonisation studies in the global south; postsocialist domesticities; informal imperialism; and digital criticality.
+Researchers draw upon a range of interdisciplinary attitudes, interests and methodologies including critical and historical inquiry, social and cultural anthropology; ethnography; literature, medical humanities, philosophy, scenario making, design research, drawing, film making, creative writing, critical digital studies and urban studies.

 The focus of research undertaken varies significantly, from sustained research articles and monographs, to temporary installation work, to creative writing outputs, to public engagement and design projects.

 Space, Cultures and Politics researchers have expertise in architectural humanities, climate research, conservation, decolonisation, design research, digital humanities, intersectional feminism, photography, religion and urban studies.
-We work in interdisciplinary ways with colleagues in Geography, Urban Studies and Planning, Landscape Architecture, English Literature, and Medicine, as well as with international colleagues in Australia, Brazil, Canada, China, Colombia, Mexico and South Africa.
+We work in interdisciplinary ways with colleagues in Geography, Urban Studies and Planning, Landscape Architecture, English Literature, and Medicine, as well as with international colleagues in Australia, Bangladesh, Brazil, Canada, China, Cuba, Eastern Mediterranean, France, Germany, Mexico, Nepal, Nigeria, Romania and South Africa.

 - Decolonial thought and architecture: critical approaches to the canonical history of architecture, focusing on subaltern architectures, marginalised architectural contributions, and themes; critical pedagogies, and critical intersectional and feminist methodologies.